-Step 2: Work and School Location (Assign a Work Location to Workers and a School Location to Students)
+Step 2: Work and school location (assign a work location to workers and a school location to students)

-The second step predicts if a worker works from home, or where each worker will go to work and where each student will go to school, if applicable.
-Before workplace/university/ school location choice, a car ownership submodule is run to select a preliminary car ownership level for calculation of accessibilities for location choice.
-The submodule uses the same variables as the full car-ownership submodule except for the work/university/ school-specific accessibilities that are used in the full car-ownership submodule.
+The second step predicts where each individual will go to work or school, if applicable.
 The work and school location submodule simulates each worker's choice of work location, taking into account many factors, including ease of travel and the number of employees by occupation type in each location.
-The submodule also simulates each student's choice of school, taking into account factors that include the distance from home to school, school enrollment, and district boundaries.
+The submodule also simulates each student's choice of school, considering factors that include the distance from home to school, school enrollment, and district boundaries.
 The results from this step affect later travel choices significantly because of the prominent role that workplace and school usually play in the itinerary of workers and students.

-Step 3: Determine Certain Mobility Characteristics of Individuals and Households
+Step 3: Determine certain mobility characteristics of individuals and households

-This step includes a few submodules.
-The full car-ownership submodule predicts the number of automobiles each household owns; the toll transponder ownership submodule predicts whether each household owns a toll transponder based on the aggregate characteristics of the zone and household car ownership (given NextOS and other technology advancements and policies, the ownership could be ubiquitous in future years); the free parking eligibility submodule predicts whether worker parking costs are employer reimbursed; and the telework frequency submodule predicts a worker's occasional telework frequency.
-The car ownership submodule assigns each household zero cars, one car, two cars, three cars, or four or more cars, taking into account a number of criteria, including household size, income, number of drivers, and how easy it is to reach destinations from the household's place of residence.
-ABM2+ includes two types of telework: permanent and occasional telework.
-Permanent telework is modeled in the work-from-home submodule, while the impact of occasional telework is reflected in daily activity pattern, non-mandatory tour frequency, and non-mandatory tour stop frequency submodules mentioned in the following sections.
+This step predicts the number of automobiles each household owns, whether each household owns a toll transponder, and whether worker parking costs are employer-reimbursed.
+The submodule assigns each household zero, one, two, three, or four or more cars, taking into account a number of criteria, including household size, income, number of drivers, and how easy it is to reach destinations from the household's place of residence.
 This step sets certain mobility characteristics that influence how people travel.

-Step 4: Schedule the Day
+Step 4: Schedule the day

 The fourth step begins by predicting a "daily activity" pattern for each individual.
-A daily activity pattern is a theme that dictates an individual's schedule.
+This pattern is a theme that dictates an individual's schedule.
 A "mandatory" pattern means that an individual travels to work and/or school, then schedules other activities around work/school.
 An "at-home" pattern means that an individual's daily schedule involves no travel in the region.
-A "nonmandatory" pattern means that an individual's daily schedule involves traveling, but only to destinations other than work or school.
+A "non-mandatory" pattern means that an individual's daily schedule involves traveling, but only to destinations other than work or school.
 The pattern type of other household members influences an individual's daily pattern type.
 For example, if a child stays home from school, a working parent might be more likely to stay home from work as well.

 Once the submodule selects an individual's daily activity pattern, it schedules the tours that he or she will take.
-The ABM2+ deals with three main categories of tours: (1) mandatory tours; (2) joint tours; and (3) non-mandatory tours.
+Recall that a tour is a journey that begins and ends at home, and it can include stops at other destinations on the way to or from the primary destination.
+The ABM2+ deals with three main categories of tours: (1) mandatory; (2) joint; and (3) non-mandatory.
 Mandatory tours have work or school as the primary destination.
 Joint tours involve out-of-home activities that multiple members of a household partake in together.
 Non-mandatory tours involve purposes other than work or school that an individual undertakes independent of other members of his or her household.
-The submodule schedules each tour type by predicting how many tours of that type there are, who will participate in the tour, where the main destination is, and when to depart and arrive (see Figure C.3).
+The submodule schedules each tour type by predicting how many tours of that type there are, who will participate in the tour, where the main destination is, and when to depart and arrive (see Figure A.3).

+Figure A.3

-Figure C.3: Predicting Tour Type Scheduling Details
+Predicting Tour Type Scheduling Details